 The Highview Child Safe Code of Conduct has a specific focus on safeguarding children and young people against sexual, physical, psychological and emotional abuse or neglect.
 It is intended to complement child protection legislation, school policies/procedures, professional standards, codes and ethics as these apply to staff and personnel, and covers all interactions within the community including face to face and video conferencing.
-All staff, volunteers, contractors, allied health workers, visitors, religious clergy, College Board, third party providers and Student Host Families are expected to actively contribute to a school culture that respects the dignity of its members.
+All staff, volunteers, contractors, allied health workers, visitors, religious clergy, College Board, third party providers, student placement staff and Student Host Families are expected to actively contribute to a school culture that respects the dignity of its members.
 Additionally, they are required to observe and sign the Child Safe Code of Conduct in support of the child-safe principles and expectations for appropriate behaviour towards and in the company of children and young people.
-The Child Safe Code of Conduct is made available to all staff, families and students via our public website and on the College Learning Managment System, SEQTA.